 In 2007, Boston Children’s Hospital cardiac surgeon Francis Fynn-Thompson, MD, received special permission from the United States Food and Drug Administration (FDA) to implant a Berlin Heart®—a mechanical device that temporarily takes over the heart’s pumping functions—in a 9-year-old boy on the waiting list for a donor heart.
 This groundbreaking procedure saved the patient’s life, and made pediatric medical history.

 That same year, the FDA approved the nation’s first pediatric multi-center clinical trial of the Berlin Heart.
-Not only did Boston Children’s cardiologist Christopher Almond, MD, MPH, play a central role in designing the protocol and go on to serve as co-principal investigator; our hospital was also chosen as one of the study sites.
+Not only did a Boston Children’s cardiologist play a central role in designing the protocol and go on to serve as co-principal investigator; our hospital was also chosen as one of the study sites.

 As the device awaited full approval, the FDA deemed us one of only 10 pediatric institutions in the U.S. entrusted to implant and maintain the Berlin Heart in patients.